Aref-Akminasi/aws-developer-associate/ECS.md

   - Allow each task to have an IAM role
   - Defined in the **task definition**
   - Usage example: Get Object from S3

+## ECS - Config File

+- Config file `/etc/ecs/ecs.config`
+- In the config file you have to configure the cluster name you want the container to be registered to `ECS_CLUSTER=<your_cluster_name>`
+- A CloudFromation template might accept the name of the cluster as a parameter, but however if the name of the cluster is not changed in the config file the container will still be registered to the default cluster specified in the config file
+- Enable IAM roles for your ECS tasks in the config file using `ECS_ENABLE_TASK_IAM_ROLE`

 ## ECS - Data Volumes